JiscSD/octopus/README.md

 ## Branching Model

----

 A pull request should be created in draft as soon as the branch is created, with the label `work in progress`.
-Only once the PR is ready to be reviewed should you change the PR to ready for review on GitHub.
+Only once the PR is ready to be reviewed should you change the PR to 'ready for review' on GitHub.

 If the PR is reviewed and passes tests/reviews, then it can be merged into `main`.